 “Adopting Duke Ellington as her role model, Toshiko writes and arranges virtually everything for her sixteen-piece band. … Ducal pieces of mood, color and texture, and original techniques that synthesize Jazz with traditional Japanese instruments and themes [are employed]. ….

-In 1972, Toshiko moved to Los Angeles with [her husband], Lew Tabackin, who as a member Doc Severinson band, was being relocated to Hollywood as part of the move from NYC by Johnny Carson’s Tonight TV show.
+In 1972, Toshiko moved to Los Angeles with [her husband], Lew Tabackin, who as a member of Doc Severinson band, was being relocated to Hollywood as part of the move from NYC by Johnny Carson’s Tonight TV show.
 The following year they formed a big band out of local studio musicians.
 Many of Toshiko’s compositions are built around Tabackin’s flute and exciting Sonny Rollins-influenced tenor saxophone playing.

 She once compared piano playing to black-and-white brush painting and big band music to painting with colors.
 Using the band as a laboratory, she matured rapidly as a composer.
 Bright tonal colors became one of her trademarks, others being a buoyant sense of swing and allusions to traditional Japanese music.” [pp.25-26]